aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 The code sample below shows how to creates and adds a paragraph node.

-{{< gist "aspose-words" "38845012a35610163a07b547a36d6563" "cpp-Programming-Documents-Node-ExNode-CreateAndAddParagraphNode.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Node-ExNode-CreateAndAddParagraphNode.cpp" >}}

 However, there are cases where creating a document element directly is not so straightforward and it is better to have some utility that will do the creation for you.
 For example to create a Word field several nodes need to be inserted, and you should make sure they are all in an appropriate state: FieldStart, Run for the field code, FieldSeparator, one or more Run nodes for the field result and FieldEnd.
 Inserting a form field is even more complex; it needs a complete Word field as well as FormField, BookmarkStart and BookmarkEnd nodes.

-DocumentBuilder is the tool that makes the process of building a document simpler.
+DocumentBuilder is a tool that makes the process of building a document simpler.
 There are two groups of methods: to move the cursor to a node where you want to do the building, and to insert something at the cursor.
 Although **DocumentBuilder** does not exactly fulfill the intent of the Builder pattern (the builder pattern is used to enable the creation of a variety of complex objects from one source object), we still call it Builder because that is what it does.

 ### Range is a Facade for a Composite